mabyre/FileLogger.Logging/README.md

 # FileLogger.Logging

-Because of "Tripous" who wasn't not my cup of thea then to enhence little things but it should be a fork.
+This is a submodule to provide a File Logging Provider to be used with **.NET Microsoft.Extensions.Logging**.

-This is a submodule to provide a File Logging Provider to be used with .NET Microsoft.Extensions.Logging.
+*Because the term of "Tripous" used in [reference](https://github.com/mabyre/FileLogger.Logging#reference) who wasn't not my cup of thea then to enhence little things but it should be a fork.*

 # Usage